 There are three approaches used:

-- Rule-based approach: Over here, the lexicon method, tokenization, parsing comes in the rule-based.
+- Rule-based approach: Over here, the lexicon method, tokenization, and parsing come in the rule-based.
 The approach is that counts the number of positive and negative words in the given dataset.
-If the number of positive words is greater than the negative words then the sentiment is positive else vice-versa.
+If the number of positive words is greater than the number of negative words then the sentiment is positive else vice-versa.

-- Automatic Approach: This approach works on the machine learning technique.
+- Machine Learning Approach: This approach works on the machine learning technique.
 Firstly, the datasets are trained and predictive analysis is done.
 The next process is the extraction of words from the text is done.
-This text extraction can be done using different techniques such as Naive Bayes, Linear Regression, Support Vector, Deep Learning like this machine learning techniques are used.
+This text extraction can be done using different techniques such as Naive Bayes, Support Vector machines, hidden Markov model, and conditional random fields like this machine learning techniques are used.

-- Hybrid Approach: It is the combination of both the above approaches i.e. rule-based and automatic approach.
+- Hybrid Approach: It is the combination of two or more approaches i.e. rule-based and Machine Learning approaches.
 The surplus is that the accuracy is high compared to the other two approaches.